singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

 If you want to start freshly, you can choose to delete all the existing entries (and this is optional, you can continue the tutorial without doing this!)
-To do this, use the ``shpc remove`` command, which will remove all registry entries, We recommend deleting quay.io first since most entries live there and it will speed up the subsequent operation.
+To do this, use the ``shpc remove`` command, which will remove all registry entries.
+We recommend deleting quay.io first since most entries live there and it will speed up the subsequent operation.